thesarangal/NodeJSBasics/README.md

 - Every time using a callback ends up with tons of nested callbacks.
 - Without diving in depth of JavaScript if someone starts Node, he may face conceptual problems.
 - Node.js is not suited for CPU-intensive tasks.
 It is suited for I/O stuff only (like web servers).

+### Disclaimer: Above definition and information has been collected from various website and web articles etc. This information is only for education and learning purpose.
+Don't use it for any commerical purpose in any form.

+### ThankYou